 Dry FliesMatt's Midge

-Matts Midge is a simple and effective pattern that imitates tiny midges in their adult stage.
-The pattern features a minimalist design with just a thread body and grizzly hackle, making it a great pattern for beginners to tie while still being deadly on trout waters across the country.
+Simple and effective pattern imitates tiny midges in their adult stage.
+The pattern features a minimalist design with just a thread body and grizzly hackle, making it a great pattern for beginners to tie while still being effective on trout waters across the country.
+The slim profile and small size make it versatile.

 Year Round